ralphferguson/AM_Developer-Test/README.md

 # Aller Media Sverige -- Developer test #

 The live version of the application can be viewed at: http://ralphblackferguson.com/programs/wordpress/

 ### File and Folder Structure ###
 The two parts of the assignment — the API and the widget — are oganised into two folder; "article-api", and "wordpress-api-widget" respectively.
+The third folder, "wordpress-api-plugin", is a Plugin that was developed during the process of creating the other two solutions, and is called using a shortcode, rather than with a Widget.

 Each part contains its own README file.